We look forward to your visit!

 We welcome visitors.
 Learn more.

-Visitors may park in the Chapel Parking Lot located behind Bruyette Athenaeum.
+Visitors may park in Lot J (next to the Chapel), the lot located across from the back of Bruyette Athenaeum.
 Handicap parking is available directly adjacent to Bruyette Athenaeum.
 Download our Campus Map.

 The Art Museum is located in Bruyette Athenaeum, the first building on your right when entering through the Kathleen Driscoll Amatangelo Gates on Teulings Lane.
 Get directions to the University of Saint Joseph.